tekknolagi/isdt/lecture-notes/3-bld.md

 else entirely.
 To do this, you will probably kick off a command like `gcc main.cpp`.
 Nice!
 You compiled your program.
 The command is short and sweet.

-Eventually you will accrue more files and you will have to start running `gcc mylib1.cpp mylib2.cpp main.cpp`, which is a lot more effort to type every time.
+Eventually you accrue more files and you have to start running `gcc mylib1.cpp mylib2.cpp main.cpp`, which is a lot more effort to type every time.
 While you could grin and bear it, you'll probably use <kbd>Ctrl-r</kbd> to search your shell history whenever you want to compile.
 Eventually you will share this command with your eager friend who joins you in working on this project and eventually check it into the project as a *shell script*.
 Now you both can run `./build`!
 Smart.

 Eventually you want to add another command that deletes all of the build artifacts from the folder, so you write another shell script: `./clean`.
 It